mitmproxy/mitmproxy/README.rst

 |mitmproxy_docs|

-Join our discussion forum on Discourse to ask questions and help each other solving problems and come up with new ideas and solutions.
+Join our discussion forum on Discourse to ask questions, help each other solve problems, and come up with new ideas for the project.

 |mitmproxy_discourse|

-Join our developer chat on Slack if you plan on hacking on code or working on pull requests.
+Join our developer chat on Slack if you would like to hack on mitmproxy itself.

 |slack|